Saturated calomel electrode

 The saturated calomel electrode (SCE) is a reference electrode based on the reaction between elemental mercury and mercury(I) chloride.
 It has been widely replaced by the silver chloride electrode, however the calomel electrode has a reputation of being more robust.
 The aqueous phase in contact with the mercury and the mercury(I) chloride (Hg2Cl2, "calomel") is a saturated solution of potassium chloride in water.
-The electrode is normally linked via a porous frit to the solution in which the other electrode is immersed.
-This porous frit is a salt bridge.
+The electrode is normally linked via a porous frit (sometimes coupled to a salt bridge) to the solution in which the other electrode is immersed.

 In cell notation the electrode is written as: